200-Hour Yoga Teacher Training

 Nicole Cronin | There are many things that contribute to my style of teaching- first, a deep respect for the historical roots of yoga, and an intention to honor proper physical alignment in the postures.
 In addition, a background of athletics and dance, an appreciation for groovy music, my prior career in nightlife- hosting and creating experiences for others, and an awareness of the body and how it reacts to both external and internal stressors, gathered from my study and practice of both the Alexander Technique and Somatics (a life-changing program I completed called The Art of Leadership Mastery at The Institute of Embodied Wisdom in Ojai, Ca).
 My experience is that practicing yoga is an opportunity to use the physical body and the breath to reintegrate and to feel whole; to remember our true nature– perfectly right where we’re supposed to be.
 The more I practice, the more inspired I am to share yoga with others.

-Becca Schneider | Becca is a certified Vinyasa flow yoga teacher, a certified prenatal yoga teacher, a Pilates Instructor and is a Registered Nurse.
-She has been practicing and studying yoga for over 15 years and Pilates for 4 years.
-Rebecca completed her 200-hour in depth teacher training through the White Lotus Foundation in Santa Barbara with Ganga White and Tracy Reich and advance Prenatal Training with Jane Austin.
+Becca Schneider | Becca is a certified Vinyasa flow yoga teacher, a certified prenatal yoga teacher, a Pilates Instructor, is a Registered Nurse and is currently working towards her MFT licensure.
+She has been practicing, studying and teaching yoga and pilates for over a decade.
+Rebecca completed her 200-hour in depth teaching training through the White Lotus Foundation in Santa Barbara with Ganga White and Tracy Reich and advance Prenatal Training with Jane Austin.
 She completed The Pad Studios Pilates Teacher Training Program in 2012.
 Most recently she completed over 200 hours of study with Maty Ezraty at YogaWorks.
 Becca has a passion for health and wellness and is truly committed to holistic health.
-She enjoys helping her clients, friends and family create happiness, strength, flexibility and balance in body, mind and soul.
+She graduated from The California Institute of Integral Studies with a Masters in Counseling and Psychology and she enjoys helping her clients, friends and family create happiness, strength, flexibility and balance in body, mind and soul.

 Leila Burrows | As a UCLA undergraduate, Leila began practicing power yoga with Bryan Kest.
 In 2008 she finished her first 200 hour certification through Yoga Works of Santa Monica.
 She returned home to the Bay Area to open The Pad with longtime friend and business partner, Lily Riesenfeld.
 Leila is passionate about the transformational powers of yoga and combines the structure learned from the YogaWorks method with the practical approach of Bryan Kest, infusing her own personality and desire to celebrate and manifest life.
 Leila’s class is fun, challenging and music filled.
 When not in San Francisco, Leila can be found on her mat practicing yoga with MC Yogi at YogaToes in Point Reyes.